mfem/web/src/maxwell-notes.md

   \epsilon\sum\_i\dot{e}(t){\bf W}\_i$$

 Where we have assumed that
 $\epsilon$ is constant in time.
-For the weak form of Ampère's we need to again multiply by the H(Curl) basis functions and integrate over the problem domain.
+For the weak form of Ampère's Law we need to again multiply by the H(Curl) basis functions and integrate over the problem domain.
 $$\int\_\Omega{\bf W}_i\cdot(\epsilon\sum\_j\dot{e}(t){\bf W}_j)d\Omega